spynnaker.pyNN.models.neural_projections.connectors package

 Parameters:

-• safe (bool) – If True, check that weights and delays have valid values.
+• safe – if True, check that weights and delays have valid values.
 If False, this check is skipped.
+(NB: SpiNNaker always checks.)

 if given, a callable that display a progress bar on the terminal.